 The objective of the Electrical/Electronic Engineering program is to produce graduates able to:

-- apply knowledge of mathematics, science, and engineering to identify, formulate, and solve electrical/electronic engineering problems.
+- apply knowledge of mathematics, science, and engineering to identify, formulate, and solve electrical engineering problems,

-- use industry standard tools to analyze, design, develop, and test computer-based systems containing both hardware and software components.
+- use industry standard tools to analyze, design, develop, and test electrical/electronic systems,

-- continue to develop their knowledge and skills after graduation in order to succeed personally and contribute to employer success.
+- continue to develop their knowledge and skills after graduation in order to succeed personally and professionally,

-- appreciate the importance of ethics in the profession and the need to act in society's best interest.
+- appreciate the importance of ethics in the profession and the need to act in society's best interest, and